 Business Models for Indie Authors 4: Book Sales Plus Teaching: Supported Learning

-Business Models for Indie Authors 5: Book Sales Plus Author Services and/or Affiliate Income
+Business Models for Indie Authors 5: Book Sales Plus Affiliate Income

-Under this model, authors supplement their book income with publishing services to other authors.
-This model often includes recommending to their readership products and services they have used and believe in.
-The products are often linked to the author’s subject matter, theme, or world, and the author promotes them through blog posts, articles, videos and podcasts with affiliate links to the products.
+Under this model, authors supplement their book income by recommending products or services to other authors.
+They often recommend products and services to their readership that they have used and believe in.
+The products are often linked to the author’s subject matter, theme or world, and the author promotes them through blog posts, articles, videos and podcasts with affiliate links to the products.

 Business Models for Indie Authors 6: Book Sales Plus Articles, Poems or Short Stories

 Independent authors using this model are not those who use freelance journalism around other topics as a day job.
 This business model for indie authors is about writing shorter articles, poems and stories, in ways that complement their books, and are also an income stream in themselves.

 They may be paid by traditional media outlets like newspapers or magazine, new media crowdsourced payment sites, or run the publications for payment on their own websites or patron sites.
 The latter version of this model requires a high-traffic website.

 Book Sales Plus Reader Membership 7: Benefits for Close Readers